 I have news for you.

-I'm not Catholic, but from what I hear, the Catholic Church isn't even preaching about it.
+From what I hear, the Catholic Church isn't even preaching about it.

-The piece I read the other day from Paul Ray, who's the professor at Hillsdale, who weighed in on this whole controversy has been he left the church, he went back to it 13 years ago.
+The piece I read the other day from Paul Ray, who is the professor at Hillsdale, who weighed in on this whole controversy, he left the church.

-Went to Mass three times where he heard the teachings of the church in this area.
+Went to mass three times where he heard the teachings of the church in this area.

 That what he's hearing from the priests is left-wing political dogma.